sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 drwxrwsr-x  2 root staff  4096 Apr 19 04:11 src
 ```

 Cool – so let’s set our trap.
-On machines like this, where the flag is located shouldn’t ever really be a mystery – user.txt will be in the user’s home directory or desktop and root.txt will be in the root directory or administrator’s desktop.
-Looking carefully at the pspy output below iptables is a good candidate to replace for our trap because it does not have a clearly defined path, check out PID 3639:
+On machines like this, where the flag is located shouldn’t ever really be a mystery – `user.txt` will be in the user’s home directory or desktop and `root.txt` will be in the root directory or administrator’s desktop.
+Looking carefully at the PSpy output below iptables is a good candidate to replace for our trap because it does not have a clearly defined path, check out **PID 3639**:

 ```console
 2019/10/01 21:35:44 CMD: UID=0    PID=3636   | /bin/sh -c iptables -w -n -L INPUT | grep -q 'f2b-apache-404[ \t]'
 2019/10/01 21:35:44 CMD: UID=0    PID=3638   | /usr/bin/python3 /usr/bin/fail2ban-server -s /var/run/fail2ban/fail2ban.sock -p /var/run/fail2ban/fail2ban.pid -b
 2019/10/01 21:35:44 CMD: UID=0    PID=3639   | iptables -w -I f2b-apache-404 1 -s 10.10.14.75 -j REJECT --reject-with icmp-port-unreachable
 ```
-I want to create "iptables" and put it in my /usr/local/bin/ directory which when 3639 runs will spit out the root flag to a readable directory for me:
+I want to create "iptables" and put it in my /usr/local/bin/ directory which when **3639** runs will spit out the root flag to a readable directory for me:

 ```console
 create "iptables":